cofoundry-cms/Cofoundry.Docs/src/Getting Started/Publishing & Deployment.md

-﻿The process for publishing and deploying a Cofoundry website is the same as [deploying a regular ASP.NET Core website](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/).
+The process for publishing and deploying a Cofoundry website is the same as [deploying a regular ASP.NET Core website](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/).
 There are however some things to consider:

 ## View pre-compilation